A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: HLLX - a Family of Hybrid Riemann Solvers

 These conditions yield a dissipation function which can be written as a weighted linear combination of the Lax-Friedrichs, HLL$\omega$, and Lax-Wendroff dissipation functions or an extension of HLL$\omega$:

-The coefficients $\beta$ and $\beta_i$ can be found in appendix \ref{sec:Appendix}.
-They depend on the parameter $\omega$, i.e. $\beta = \beta(\omega),\, \beta_i = \beta_i(\omega), i=0,1,2$ and therefore, the whole dissipation function of HLL$\omega$ changes with $\omega$.
+The coefficients $\beta$ and $\beta_i$ can be found in appendix \ref{app:HLLXomega}.
+They depend on the parameter $\omega$, i.e. $\beta = \beta(\omega),\, \beta_i = \beta_i(\omega),\, i=0,1,2$.
+Therefore, the whole dissipation function of HLLX$\omega$ changes its behavior with $\omega$.
 Depending on the choice of this parameter, the dissipation function lies more or less inside the monotone region.
 For $\omega=0$, it is bound by the monotone HLLX solver, for $\omega=1$ HLLX$\omega$ recovers the $L^2$ stable but non-monotone Lax-Wendroff method.\\ It can be seen in Fig.~\ref{fig:HLLXomega} that HLLX$\omega$ is less dissipative than HLL, HLL$\omega$, and HLLX.
 However, it does not fully lie in the monotone region, thus, one would expect oscillations near discontinuities.
-Nevertheless, we observe that oscillations appearing close to discontinuities disappear after a certain number of time steps.
-Thus, the final result obtained with HLLX$\omega$ is non-oscillatory, see discussion in Sec.~\ref{subsec:Domega} and \ref{subsec:ModEq}.
+However, for the linear advection equation we observe that oscillations appearing close to discontinuities disappear after a certain number of time steps.
+For non-linear systems of equations, no oscillations are observed during the whole time of simulation.
+Thus, in any case, the final result obtained with HLLX$\omega$ is non-oscillatory, see discussion in Sec.~\ref{subsec:Domega} and \ref{subsec:ModEq}.

 As proposed for HLLX, there is an easy way of implementing the numerical flux function of HLLX$\omega$.
 By defining $\bar{f} = 0.5 (f(U_L) + f(U_R))$, we can rewrite the numerical flux function of Lax-Friedrichs, HLL$\omega$, and Lax-Wendroff to extract their dissipation matrices.
-These can then be used to produce the numerical flux function
+These can then be used to formulate the Jacobian-free version of the numerical flux function

 Based on Eq.~\eqref{eq:dHLLXomega2}, it is also possible to write the dissipation matrix as

 which is advantageous when the flux Jacobian $\tilde{A}$ is known.

 The choice of $\omega$ remains problem-dependent.
 However, $\omega\leq 0.5$ turned out to be a good choice and will be used in the following.